KV-Efficient VLA: A Method to Speed up Vision Language Models with RNN-Gated Chunked KV Cache: Methods

+\textbf{Baseline:} For each new token, the layer performs linear projections to compute the query ($Q$), key ($K$), value ($V$), and output ($O$) matrices.
+Each of these operations involves a matrix multiplication of size $d_{\text{model}} \times d_{\text{model}}$, applied over a batch of size $B$, contributing a total computational cost of $4Bnd_{\text{model}}^{2}$.
+Attention score computation involves the dot product $QK^\top$ computed across $H$ attention heads, resulting in a cost of $BHn^{2}d_{k}$.
+The subsequent weighted value computation, given by $\text{SoftMax}\,(QK^\top)V$, entails multiplying a length-$n$ vector by an $n \times d_{k}$ matrix across $H$ heads, also costing $BHn^{2}d_{k}$.
+Minor operations---such as scaling by $1/\sqrt{d_k}$, summation operations, and normalization---can be ignored.
+The attention mechanism computes scores for all cached keys (of length $n$).
+In Llama 2, a two-layer MLP is employed, featuring a hidden layer of size $d_{ff}$ and utilizing SwiGLU~\cite{SwiGLU} activation during the up-projection.

 \textbf{KV-Efficient Attention Mechanism:} We propose a KV-Efficient attention mechanism that optimally manages memory and computation in long-context transformers.
-The recent window of length $w$ is always preserved in its raw, uncompressed form and is never subject to any transformation.
+The recent window of length $W$ is always preserved in its raw, uncompressed form and is never subject to any transformation.
 For tokens outside this window, we partition the sequence into non-overlapping chunks of size $C$.
-Each completed chunk is aggregated into a single compact key-value pair, denoted as $(\bar{K}, \bar{V})$, which is then processed by a lightweight recurrent gating module (e.g., an LSTM).
-The RNN emits a retention score for each chunk; if this score exceeds a predefined threshold $\alpha$, the aggregated pair replaces all $C$ original entries.
-Otherwise, the entire chunk is discarded from memory.
+Each completed chunk is aggregated into a single compact key--value pair by a 2-layer MLP, denoted as $(\bar{K}, \bar{V})$, which is then processed by a lightweight LSTM gating module.
+It emits a retention score that exceeds a predefined threshold $\alpha$, to decide whether to keep or forget.

 At each inference step, attention is computed over the union of the uncompressed recent window of length $W$, and all retained, compacted chunk tokens $M$.
 Consequently, the effective memory length for attention becomes $n' = W + M \ll n$, where $n$ is the original sequence length.
-Notably, aggregation and gating are performed only once per chunk, amortizing their computational cost over time.
+Notably, whenever the KV cache grows to a certain size, we trigger an aggregation-and-gating step that compresses the stored keys and values.

-The total FLOPs~\cite{pope2022efficient} per attention layer can be estimated as:
+The total FLOPs~\cite{kaplan2020scaling} per attention layer can be estimated as:

-Where $d_g$ is RNN hidden size, $r$ is retention rate $r = \frac{M}{N_c}$.
+Here, $d_{\text{sum}}$ is the MLP-based aggregator hidden dimension.
 The primary computational speedup is achieved through attention, with the throughput (tokens/sec) scaling as

 Replacing or forgetting older spans in this manner significantly reduces both KV memory and bandwidth requirements.
 The ratio of memory speedup is given by $\frac{n}{W + M}$, reflecting the reduced memory footprint due to compactification and selective retention of historical context.